Oberheiden P.C. is a law firm that focuses on compliance and defense for corporations on CFIUS matters.

 Knowledge of Emerging National Security Issues

-As mentioned, the scope and duties of CFIUS was substantially reformed by FIRRMA.
+As mentioned, the scope and duties of CFIUS were substantially reformed by FIRRMA.
 One of the most critical changes is the broadened jurisdictional authority to review other foreign investments that are deemed “non-controlling.”

-Our team of national security attorneys is poised to advise our clients on the potential implications of proposed foreign investments in their businesses as well as the expected CFIUS review process.
+Our team of national security attorneys is poised to advise our clients on the potential implications of proposed foreign investments in their businesses as well as the expected CFIUS review process for obtaining CFIUS clearance.

 At Oberheiden, P.C., we have a unique combination of highly talented attorneys.
 Our attorneys include former FBI agents, former U.S. attorneys, and former prosecutors.

 We draw upon this interdisciplinary background to deliver personalized and hand-tailored defense strategies and advice to the specific needs of our clients.